Mathics3/mathics-development-guide/docs/extending/developing-code/contributing-developing.rst

    will run on Travis CI.
 If one of these tests fail click on the details link and try to figure out why.

-6. Every now and then, a version of Mathics is released, i.e., packaged and uploaded.
-This is usually the time when the code running on the Mathics mirrors is updated as well.
+6. Every now and then, a version of Mathics3 is released, i.e., packaged and uploaded.
+This is usually the time when the code running on the Mathics3 mirrors is updated as well.

 There are various tools for working with git, e.g., `EGit <http://www.eclipse.org/egit/>`__ for